Skip to main content

 data = ac.bucket("training-data")

-# Upload local files to the bucket (auto-creates bucket if needed)
+# Upload a local file to a key in the bucket (the bucket must already exist —

 Job Methods